hraverkar/HR.CRUDWebApi.CQRS_MediatR.Sample/README.md

 }
 ```

-I can't directly update the README file.
-You can manually add the following section to your README file:

 ## Password Encryption and Decryption

 In this repository, password encryption and decryption are handled by the `EncryptionService`.
 Here are the key points: